 If lockdown has taught us anything, it's how important this time together as a family really is.
-We don't need to spend lots of money to show Dad how much he means to us and, with some heartfelt touches, we can easily make this Father's Day special even in our current stage of lockdown.
+We don't need to spend lots of money to show Dad how much he means to us and, with some heartfelt touches, we can easily make this Father's Day special.

 Whether you need crafty homemade cards, delicious dinners that Dad will love or ways to enjoy that glorious sunshine outside, we've rounded up our top ideas for Father's Day to really make it one to remember.